Zonnev/elementaryos-firefox-theme/readme.md

 ## Install a window control button layout

 1. Download the master zip file.
-2. Unzip `elementaryos-firefox-theme-master.zip` and choose a `userChrome.css` in the folder that shows the button layout you like.
+2. Click on `elementaryos-firefox-theme-master.zip` and choose a `userChrome.css` in the folder that shows the button layout you like.
 3. Unzip to the `.mozilla/firefox/{your profile folder}/chrome/` directory.
 Use `ctrl+h` to see the `.mozilla` folder in your `Personal folder`.
 If there is no `chrome` folder, create it and unzip your chosen `userChrome.css` to it.